-The News Literacy Project is a nonpartisan education nonprofit building a national movement to advance the practice of news literacy throughout American society to create better informed, more engaged and more empowered individuals — and ultimately a stronger democracy.
+The News Literacy Project is a nonpartisan education nonprofit building a national movement to advance the development and teaching of news literacy in K-12 education.

-We provide programs and resources to help educators teach news literacy to students and help adults learn how to determine whether information is credible.
+We provide educators with programs and resources to help them teach news literacy across disciplines and grade levels.

-In 2016, we created the Checkology® virtual classroom.
-This browser-based e-learning platform empowers educators to teach news literacy to middle and high school students.
-Checkology teaches people how to identify credible information, seek out reliable sources and discern misinformation.
+Our browser-based digital learning platform, the Checkology® virtual classroom, empowers educators to teach news literacy to middle and high school students with topical and engaging lessons.
+Checkology teaches students how to identify credible information, seek out reliable sources and discern misinformation.

-Checkology registrants include educators in all 50 states, the District of Columbia, four U.S. territories and more than 100 other countries.
+Checkology registrants include educators in all 50 states, the District of Columbia, and four U.S. territories.

-We have a free weekly newsletter called The Sift® that provides educators with examples of the most recent rumors, hoaxes, and misinformation that can be used as teachable moments in the classroom.
-We also have a free weekly newsletter for the general public called Get Smart About News.
+Our free weekly newsletter, The Sift®, provides educators with examples of the most recent rumors, hoaxes and misinformation that can be used as teachable moments in the classroom.
+Our free weekly newsletter for non-educators, Get Smart About News, is based on The Sift.

-In January 2020 we launched National News Literacy Week in partnership with The E.W.
-Scripps Company.
-The annual event during the last week of January raises awareness of news literacy as an essential life skill and provides educators, students and the general public with easy-to-adopt tools and tips for becoming news-literate.
+Our annual National News Literacy Week, presented in partnership with The E.W.
+Scripps Company, raises awareness of news literacy as an essential life skill and provides educators, students and the public with easy-to-adopt tools and tips for becoming more news-literate.

 There are several fields of practice focused on teaching students to be critical consumers of media.
 Media literacy generally refers to a broad discipline that seeks to teach students how to access, analyze, evaluate, create and take action using all forms of communication (including entertainment media).
 News literacy is focused on helping students understand the role that credible information and a free press play in their lives and in a robust democracy, and seeks to help them determine the credibility of news and other information.
 Information literacy is aligned with library sciences and seeks to help students find, evaluate, and use information effectively.
 Digital literacy aims to teach students how to use information and communications technologies in effective, responsible and ethical ways.

 Misinformation and the lack of news literacy have created an existential threat to our democracy.
-As a result, there is an urgent need for news literacy for people of all ages.
+As a result, there is an urgent need for news literacy education.

 A free and independent press and the ability to determine whether information is credible are necessary for the future of a healthy democracy.
-News literacy teaches about the importance of a free press in our democracy, including how to recognize and demand standards-based journalism, which builds an appreciation for quality journalism.
-Relying on the standards of fact-based journalism as an aspirational yardstick is the best way to measure the credibility of news and other information.
+News literacy teaches students about the importance of a free press in our democracy, including how to recognize standards-based journalism and discern fact from fiction in the news and other information they consume.

-Misinformation affects everything in our daily lives – from our health care, to our finances, to our personal values.
-And if we can’t agree on a set of basic facts, then we can’t make well-informed decisions about our lives and our governance.
+Misinformation affects everything in our daily lives — from our healthcare to our finances, to our personal values.
+We can’t make well-informed decisions about our lives and our governance if we can’t agree on a shared set of facts.

-Foreign adversaries and domestic bad actors have used misinformation against us in the past, and actively engaged in spreading false information to sow confusion and division during the 2020 campaign.
+Foreign adversaries and domestic bad actors have used misinformation and growing mistrust and polarization against us and have actively engaged in spreading false information to sow confusion and division in our elections.
+The use of artificial intelligence technologies in creating video, audio, photos and other content to mislead the public has only complicated voters’ ability to make sound decisions at the polls.

-The best way to fight misinformation and minimize its harm is to have a well-informed public that has the ability to discern and reject false information.
+The best way to fight misinformation and minimize its harm is to have a well-informed public that can discern and reject false information.

 We have made assessing our work a priority since we first started working in classrooms, and the results demonstrate that news literacy education works.